Europe and US reveal opening Ryder Cup pairings

-Ryder Cup 2023: Europe and US reveal opening pairings in Rome
+Ryder Cup 2023 foursomes: Europe and US reveal opening pairings in Rome

 Last updated on .From the section Golf